craftcms/docs/docs/commerce/4.x/upgrading.md

 ### Saving an Address

-If you’re providing a way for customers to save their addresses on the front end, you’ll need to make a few adjustments:
+If you’re providing a way for customers to [save their addresses on the front end](/4.x/addresses.md#managing-addresses), you’ll need to make a few adjustments:

 - Address field names will need to be [updated](#address-template-changes), where any custom field names should follow the `fields[myFieldName]` format used by other element types.
-- If you’re saving an _existing_ address, as opposed to a new one, you’ll need to reference it via the `addressId` param instead of `id`.
+- If you’re saving an _existing_ address (as opposed to creating a new one) you’ll need to send an `addressId` param instead of `id`.
-- The form action should be `users/save-address` rather than `commerce/customer-addresses/save`.
+- The form action should be [`users/save-address`](/4.x/dev/controller-actions.md#post-users-save-address) rather than `commerce/customer-addresses/save`.
 - The (optional) `makePrimaryShippingAddress` and `makePrimaryBillingAddress` params are now `isPrimaryShipping` and `isPrimaryBilling`.

 ::: warning